Key Metrics for Monitoring Your Equity Curve in Forex Trading

 5. Win Rate

-Your win rate is the percentage of trades that result in a profit compared to the total number of trades executed.
+The win rate refers to the percentage of trades that are profitable compared to the total number of trades taken.
+This is a quick and concise way to measure a trading strategy’s effectiveness.

 Win Rate = Number of Winning Trades / Total Number of Trades